Elise Mertens: 2019: Singles title, Sunshine Double & US Open doubles titles

 In the early summer hardcourt season, Mertens struggled to replicate her 2018 success, losing her opening round match in San Jose to Kristie Ahn and falling in the second round of Toronto and Cincinnati to Serena Williams and Elina Svitolina, respectively.
-At the US Open, in September, Mertens was seeded 25th in singles.
-She defeated Jil Teichmann, Kristýna Plíšková, and former world No. 9, Andrea Petkovic, in straight sets, before taking revenge on wildcard Kristie Ahn to reach her second Grand Slam singles quarterfinal, becoming the first Belgian woman to reach the last eight since Kim Clijsters won the title in 2010.
-She once again squandered a one-set lead, going down in three sets to world No. 15 and the eventual champion, Bianca Andreescu.
-Playing doubles with Sabalenka, the pair reached the final with ease, dropping just one set along the way.
-The pair then defeated Victoria Azarenka and Ashleigh Barty in the final, winning their first Grand Slam doubles title both as a team and individually.
-Mertens became the first Belgian to reach a US Open final, as well as winning one, in doubles, and the first Belgian woman to win a Grand Slam doubles title since Clijsters won Wimbledon in 2003.
+At the US Open, she defeated Jil Teichmann, Kristýna Plíšková, Andrea Petkovic, and Kristie Ahn to reach her second Grand Slam singles quarterfinal.
+She lost to the eventual champion Bianca Andreescu.
+Playing doubles with Sabalenka, the pair defeated Victoria Azarenka and Ashleigh Barty in the final, winning their first Grand Slam doubles title both as a team.
 Following the tournament, she reached a new career-high doubles ranking of No. 2 in the world.

-Mertens failed to register much success in singles during the Asian hardcourt swing, outside of a semifinal appearance at the Pan Pacific Open, but reached her fourth doubles final of the year with Sabalenka at the Premier 5-level Wuhan Open, where the pair lost to Duan Yingying and Veronika Kudermetova.
-Mertens' consistency in both disciplines qualified her to compete in both year-end tournaments.
-She first competed at the WTA Elite Trophy in singles, where she qualified for the second straight year.
+Mertens competed at the WTA Elite Trophy in singles, where she qualified for the second straight year.
 Drawn in the same group as her doubles partner Sabalenka, she was beaten in three close sets by the Belarusian before defeating Sakkari in three sets.
 Placing second in her round-robin group, she failed to advance to her semifinals (Sabalenka won the title).
 She next competed at the WTA Finals in Shenzhen, playing doubles.
-The pair fell to Babos and Mladenovic in three sets before recording a straight sets win over the Taiwanese sisters Chan Hao-ching and Latisha Chan.
-Needing a win over Anna-Lena Grönefeld and Demi Schuurs to advance to the semifinals, they were beaten in three close sets, ending their tournament and season.
 She finished the year ranked No. 17 in singles and No. 6 in the world in doubles.